nrfconnect/sdk-nrf/samples/crypto/ecdh/README.rst

    :local:
    :depth: 2

+The ECDH sample shows how to perform an Elliptic-curve Diffie–Hellman key exchange to allow two parties to obtain a shared secret.

 Overview
 ********

-The ECDH sample shows how to perform an Elliptic-curve Diffie–Hellman key exhange to allow two parties to obtain a common secret.
+The sample follows these steps to perform an ECDH key exchange:

-The sample peforms an ECDH exchange:
-   #.
+1. First, the sample performs initialization:

+   a.
 The Platform Security Architecture (PSA) API is initialized.
    #.
-Two ECDH keypairs are generated and imported to the PSA keystore.
+Two random Elliptic Curve Cryptography (ECC) key pairs are generated and imported into the PSA crypto keystore.

 #.
-ECDH key echange is performed.
+Then, ECDH key exchange is performed using the generated key pairs.

 #.
-The keypairs are removed from the PSA keystore.

-First, the sample performs initalization:
-   #.
-The Platform Security Architecture (PSA) API is initialized.
-   #.
-Two random ECDH keypairs are generated and imported in the PSA crypto keystore

-First, the sample signs a sample plaintext:
-   #.
-Signing is performed.
-   #.
-The keypair is removed from the PSA keystore.

-Then, ECDH key exchange is performed:
-   #.
-ECDH key echange is performed using the generated keypairs.

 Afterwards, the sample performs cleanup:

-   #.
-The ECDH keypairs are removed from the PSA crypto keystore.
+   a.
+The key pairs are removed from the PSA crypto keystore.

 Requirements
 ************